michaelsevilla/malacology-popper/paper/paper.md

 through the admin daemon, constructing the Lua script in C++ is clunky, and the administrator can inject really bad policies (e.g., while 1) that brings the whole system down.

+## Code Reduction

+636 lines of code to embed the LuaVM, 37 lines to get the persistence via RADOS, and 17 lines of code to get the versioning/consistency of RADOS.

 ![This is Mantle. ](figures/overview-mantle.png)